 6. Adding Extra Radii to Edges and Corners

-Why You Should Allow RapidDirect Handle Your Plastic Parts DFM
+Why You Should Allow RapidDirect to Handle Your Plastic Parts DFM

-Either simple or complex, every part requires the use of the injection molding design for manufacturing process.
-With the plastic part design for manufacturing feature, you can always find ways to optimize stages of part production.
+Either simple or complex, every part requires the use of the injection molding design for the manufacturing process.
+With the plastic part design for manufacturing features, you can always find ways to optimize stages of part production.
 However, a DfM study isn’t a job to assign to just any industry.
-It would be best to have an experienced team of injection molders handle this to ensure the best results.
+It would be best to have an experienced team of injection molders handles this to ensure the best results.

-This is why you need to outsource your injection molding job to us at RapidDirect.
+This is why you need injection molding service at RapidDirect.
 With a dedicated team of designers, manufacturing engineers, machinists, and tooling engineers, we give you the best design for manufacturability suggestions to make your production cost-effective and as easy as possible.